7 Positive parenting tips to use in 2022Updated Nov 02, 2022

 (Tip 5) Set limits with firmness and kindness

 Positive parenting encourages healthy limit setting - your little one needs limits!
-Make sure that you establish limits in a respectful way, and don’t mention any consequences that you are not able to follow through with (children catch up on that very quickly).
+Make sure that you establish limits in a respectful way, and don’t mention any logical consequences that you are not able to follow through with (children catch up on that very quickly).
 When setting a limit, you can validate your child’s emotions and remind them of what they can do.
 If your child is asking for a chocolate bar before dinner, you can say: “A chocolate bar is not on the menu right now.
 You can choose to either have an apple or a banana as a snack.”
 Limits that are expressed in a firm but positive way will lead to fewer power struggles and be more effective.

 (Tip 6) Be your child’s emotional compass